novellac/astarter/README.md

 ### Set up Tina.io

+1. Navigate to [AStarter](https://github.com/novellac/astarter) repo and click "Use template."
+1. Git clone into the editor/IDE of your choice.
+1. Replace the `name` field in `package.json` with your chosen name.
+1. Run `npm i` to install dependencies.
+1. Push up the changes to your new repo.
+(You may have to set your git name/email first.)
 1. Go to [tina.io](https://tina.io), log in, and create a new project.
 1. Copy the `.env.example` file to create your own `.env` file.
 1. Copy the Tina tokens into the `.env` file (which tokens correspond to which env vars can be found in the Tina dashboard or the [Tina production docs](https://tina.io/docs/tina-cloud/overview))
+1. Go to the deploy service of your choice (I suggest Vercel) and import the repo
+1. On the deploy platform, add the env variables `NEXT_PUBLIC_TINA_CLIENT_ID`, `TINA_TOKEN`, and `TINA_INDEXER_TOKEN` you got from the Tina dashboard.
+1. Once your site has been built and deployed, copy the URL (usually something like `https://my-cool-site.vercel.app`) and add it in the Configuration tab of the Tina dashboard.
+This will ensure you can go to `/admin` on your site and be able to sign into Tina.
+1. To be able to use media (like pictures, videos, and files you upload), go to the Tina dashboard's Media tab.
+Follow the prompts (you should not need to change any of the values) to sync media.

 ## Roadmap/TODOs